AnnaTianPM/Agent-Builder-Step-by-Step-for-Anyone/First Agent_Music Store.md

-# Agent Use Case: Music Store Insights with Chinook.db
+# Agent Use Case: Music Store Insights

 ## Product Value / Scenario
 We are building an intelligent agent to help a music store make better business decisions and serve customers more efficiently.